 - Niboshi / Iriko (dried sardines)

-If you're vegetarian or vegan, you can check out my plant based dashi recipe here.
+If you’re vegetarian or vegan, check out my plant based dashi recipe here.

-Once the dashi is made, we simply flavour it with soy sauce and mirin.
+Once the dashi is made, we flavor it with soy sauce and mirin to make the kake udon broth.

 Using Instant Dashi (Quick)